AxonIQ/reference-guide/axon-server/2-getting-started/configuration.md

 ## Multi-context \[Enterprise Edition only\]

-You can use a single AxonServer \(cluster\) to store events for multiple bounded contexts.
+You can use a single Axon Server \(cluster\) to store events for multiple bounded contexts.
 Each context will have its own set of files \(stored in a separate directory\).
 Each context may have a different master in an AxonDB cluster.

 Creating a new context is done using the command line interface: